Who Is The Holy Spirit ?

 And the bible told us WHERE the Holy Spirit comes from.
 The Holy Spirit is eternal with the Father and the Son.
 The Spirit comes forth FROM the Father.
 Jesus said in John 15:26, speaking of the Spirit; “Whom I will send to you from the Father.”
 Jesus said again in John 16:7; “I will send Him to you.”
 And Jesus said in John 14:26; “But the Helper, the Holy Spirit, whom the Father will send, in My name, He will teach you all things, and bring to your remembrance all that I said to you.”

-And we’ve even touched upon the “ROLE” of the Holy Spirit, which is to accomplish the will of God.
+In this lesson, we’ve even touched upon the “ROLE” of the Holy Spirit, which is to accomplish the will of God.

 In our next lesson, we’ll let the bible tell us in more detail, about the “role” of the Holy Spirit, and what exactly is the work that the Spirit does.
 I’m sure that will be interesting, so don’t miss part 2 of this study.
 (Click here to view Part 2)